Why Product Placement Marketing Has Become A Must-Do Marketing Strategy

-As an entertainment marketing specialist who has worked in this field for nearly 20 years, our CEO offers an insider perspective after daily living and breathing the changes that have happened in entertainment marketing practices over the decades.
-And there have been massive changes – and also at the same time – no changes over the years.
+As an entertainment marketing specialist who has worked in this field for well over 2 decades now, I have an insider perspective after daily living and breathing the changes that have happened in entertainment marketing practices over the decades.
+And there have been massive changes – and also at the same time – no changes at all.

 Creating promotional partnerships leveraging brand’s media dollars and retail point of sale space became a standard practice for some of the more strategic agencies.
 And both brands and productions benefited from the agency's assistance, as they still do today.
 These partnerships are symbiotic – with both the brand and production partner benefiting.
 The brand from the on screen usage and ability to rub elbow with celebrities – organically.
 The production as they offset costs whether that be their own department heads (props, sets, transportation, wardrobe) from having to do the outreach and source the products themselves, through actual savings of hard cash dollars, or through leveraging a brands’ media to reach more eyeballs with release date tagged in advertising and a higher box office resulting return.